 Next it’s the disciples turn.
 True, rigor mortis had not overtaken their bodies.
 But their hearts had been petrified by sin and fear.
 The Risen One breathes upon them, first in the upper room (John 20:20) then on Pentecost Sunday (Acts 2).
-Their hearts turn from stone to flesh (Ezek iel36:26-28), capable of loving and giving in a way surpassing human capacity, with a power nothing less than divine.
+Their hearts turn from stone to flesh (Ezekiel 36:26-28), capable of loving and giving in a way surpassing human capacity, with a power nothing short of divine.

 The tsunami driven by the breath of the Lion washed over 3,000 people on that day.
 Like all tidal waves, this one is deadly, as Pharaoh and his chariots had found out (Exodus 14).
 It destroys the destroyer who had held God’s people captive and inters the old life of slavery.
 The Epistle from the Easter Vigil asks us this question: “Are you not aware that we who were baptized into Christ Jesus were baptized into his death?”
 (Romans 6: 3-11).

 What an arrangement!
 The Lion of Judah suffers torture and death in actual fact, going down into a very real tomb.
 We share in the fruit of His victory by being buried only for a few seconds in the saving waters of baptism.